pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 How much time do you spend trying to answer a question before you ask for help?
 How do you monitor how much time you spend solving problems?

+# topic playing piano
+* How long have you been playing piano?
+* Did you study music?
+* Did you attend music school?
+* Are you self-taught?
+* Do you have a piano?

 # topic training a house cat

 # topic Queens' Gambit on Netflix https://en.wikipedia.org/wiki/Queen's_Gambit